tejasph/antidep_pred_replication/README.md

 dataset csv's will be passed along, minus the '.csv' ending.

 ## Running Regression Aspect of the Project
+1. Run all steps in "Run Order" to generate the processed STARD and CAN-BIND data
-1. Prepare the data beforehand using `python code/split_data.py`
+2. Prepare the data beforehand using `python code/prepare_reg_data.py`